 Iain Standen started work as the CEO of the Bletchley Park Trust in January 2012, after 28 years as a commissioned officer in the British Army.

-He has a lifelong interest in history and heritage, and has been an active battlefield guide for some 25 years.
-His passion for visiting battlefields stretches back to his childhood and he visited his first, Bosworth Field, well over 30 years ago.
-Since then he has toured the battlefields of the United Kingdom, France, Belgium, Germany, Italy, and the United States, covering battles and campaigns from the Seven Years War to the Second World War.
-Whilst maintaining a broad interest in a range of campaigns, the American Civil War remains his favourite era.
+He has a lifelong interest in history and heritage and has been an active battlefield guide for some 25 years.
+He has led tours of battlefields in the United Kingdom, France, Belgium, Germany, Italy, and the United States, covering battles and campaigns from the Seven Years War to the Second World War.
+Whilst maintaining a broad interest the American Civil War remains his favourite era.

 He is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA), a Fellow of the Chartered Management Institute (FCMI), and is a Director of Destination Milton Keynes.

 Iain is married to Anna and they have three grown up children.